-Based on the requirements from third party#2, if the required sensing data is already stored in 6G network (e.g., collected when providing service for third party#1), 6G network can provide the sensing result for third party#2 using the stored sensing data.
+Based on the requirements from third party#2, if the required sensing data is already stored in 6G network (e.g., collected when providing service for third party#1), the 6G network can provide the sensing result for third party#2 using the stored sensing data.
 Otherwise, the 6G network can collect the required sensing data when the network load is not high.